-Where to Donate or Discard Furniture in NYC
+Where to Donate Furniture NYC

 Moving can be tiresome and expensive, which is why many may choose to leave things behind.
 Moreover, moving can inspire a deep declutter that you have delayed for years, and there’s no better feeling than letting go of old things.
 But, finding a place that will accept your donations can be a challenge, especially if you are moving on short notice.
-We can help you learn where to discard furniture in NYC.
+We can help you learn where to donate furniture in NYC.
 You can always check out our resource list of Places to Donate in Brooklyn and NYC organized by donation categories.

 There are ways to be mindful when dumping or discarding your furniture.
 You can call a junk removal service like 1-800-GOT-JUNK, who can come to your doorstep and pick it up for a fee.
 But, if you think someone may want your stuff, you can leave your furniture curbside.